Who are the men that pick for scraps amongst the ruins at the end of history?

 Does that make you feel good?

-Just shitting their pants.
+Just they're shitting their pants.

-I tell you, it's come to this, though, hasn't it?
+I tell you, it's come to this though, hasn't it?

-Because before now, for a few years before now, if a normal person just wanted to go up and go into one of these hotels and just ask what's going on, they just stonewall you.
+Because before now, for a few years before now, if a normal person just wanted to go up and go into one of these hotels and just ask what's going on, you're often, they just stonewall you, or actually they've got bouncers or bodyguards that tell you to leave.

 You're not allowed to come in and ask a question.